Research Specialist III

 *Salary Commensurate With Experience

-The Research Specialist position works within the Office of the Governor (OOG), Economic Development and Tourism Division (EDT) reporting to the Manager of Business Marketing and Planning.
-Performs complex (journey-level) research tasks.
-Responsible for the research, coordination and dissemination of economic trends and policy issues.
-Work involves planning, coordinating, and conducting economic studies and analyses; determining and evaluating economic factors relating to various programs and projects; and disseminating the collection of information pertinent to those analyses to provide information and assistance to businesses and communities in the state.
+The Research Specialist position works within the Office of the Governor (OOG), Economic Development and Tourism Division (EDT).
+The Research Specialist performs complex (journey-level) research tasks and is responsible for the research, coordination and dissemination of economic trends and policy issues.
+Work involves planning, coordinating, and conducting economic studies and analyses; determining and evaluating economic factors relating to various programs and projects; and disseminating the collection of information pertinent to those analyses to provide information and assistance to OOG, EDT, businesses and communities in the state.
 This is an exempt position.
 Works under general supervision with moderate latitude for the use of initiative and independent judgment.

 - Conducts, collects and compiles research data for advanced economics analysis.